Máscara Sagrada: Copyright problems

-After AAA
+After AAA (2000–2021)

 On August 28, 2000, Máscara Sagrada faced off in a four-way match against Fishman, La Parka, and Shu El Guerrero where the first two wrestlers pinned would have to face off against each other with their mask on the line in a Lucha de Apuesta match.
 Máscara Sagrada was the first man pinned and Fishman the second, forcing them to fight for their masks.
 Máscara Sagrada won the match, forcing Fishman to unmask and reveal his real name per Lucha Libre traditions.
 The following year Máscara Sagrada faced Fishman's son Fishman, Jr. in a Lucha en el reves where two masked wrestlers face off in a match where their hair is on the line.
 This time Fishman, Jr. gained a measure of revenge by pinning Máscara Sagrada, forcing him to have his hair shaved off after the match.
 This match was the first time Máscara Sagrada lost a Lucha de Apuesta match in his career.

 In CMLL Máscara Sagrada received several title matches against CMLL World Heavyweight Champion Universo 2000 but was unsuccessful in his challenges.
 Through CMLL's working arrangement with International Wrestling Revolution Group (IWRG) Máscara Sagrada also made several appearances for the Naucalpan, Mexico State based IWRG.
 In 2004 he teamed up with El Sagrado for that year's Torneo Gran Alternativa, a tournament that features tag teams consisting of a veteran (Máscara Sagrada) and a novato or rookie (Sagrado).
 The team lost in the first round to the team of Shocker (veteran) and Alan Stone (novato).
 He also participated in the 2004 Leyenda de Azul as well as the 2005 Leyenda de Azul tournaments, being eliminated early on in each tournament.
 Máscara Sagrada wrestled his last match for CMLL in 2007, working occasional matches on the Mexican Independent circuit.
 In 2008 he worked a series of matches for Alianza Universal de Lucha Libre (AULL).
 He also worked the first two shows of Blue Demon, Jr.'s NWA Mexico promotion.
 In 2009 and 2010 he wrestled several matches for the California based Pro Wrestling Revolution (PWR) promotion, including teaming with Blue Demon, Jr. and Jon Andersen wrestling against the Border Partrol, PWR's top heel group.
 He also teamed with Rey Tigre to defeat Psicosis II and Vaquero Fantasma on a PWR show on May 5, 2010.